Gutters & Downspouts Maintenance Guide

 Step-by-Step DIY Guide

-Step 2: Position and secure the ladder safely
+Step 2: Set up the ladder correctly

-Step 4: Flush the gutter troughs with water to check flow
+Step 4: Flush the gutters with water

-Step 5: Clear clogged downspouts
+Step 5: Clear and test each downspout

 When to Call a Pro